vcato/practical_tdd/README.md

 This pattern is meant for that fuzzy phase — the part where you’re still figuring things out and the classic “write the test first” rule feels unrealistic.

+**The goal of this approach is simple:** to give you a clear boundary between code that is verified — code you’ve actually seen behave correctly — and code that is still just a sketch or experiment.
+Most of the friction around TDD comes from not knowing when it’s “safe” to commit to an idea.
+This pattern gives you a small, repeatable way to turn uncertain exploratory code into code you can trust.

 ## What "Fix" Means

 One small idea we need before we go further